Kingsize Taylor and the Dominoes

-Kingsize Taylor and the Dominoes were a British rock and roll band, formed in Liverpool in the late 1950s.
-One of the first beat groups in the Merseyside area, they were a locally popular and influential group who were contemporaries and rivals of The Beatles, and featured Cilla Black as a guest singer before her solo career, but had little commercial success except in Germany.
+Kingsize Taylor and the Dominoes were a British rock and roll band, formed in Liverpool in the late 1950s by Ted "Kingsize" Taylor (born Edward William Taylor; 12 November 1939 – 2 January 2023).
+One of the first beat groups in the Merseyside area, they were a locally popular and influential group who were contemporaries and rivals of The Beatles, and featured Cilla Black as a guest singer before her solo career, but had little commercial success except in West Germany.